One-Hour Chairside Restoration

 One-Hour Chair-side Restoration

 When you have a severely damaged tooth or dental decay, toothaches, dental pain, and sensitivity become the day’s order.
 You can not take it anymore and want the tooth restored as soon as possible.
 There is no better way to restore you tooth within short period other than having a chair-side restoration that can include a dental filling or temporary dental crown.

 Did you know you can whiten or restore your teeth within an hour?
 We are living in electronic era, whereby technology has taken over the traditional ways of doing things.
 The dentistry industry is not left behind in embracing the latest technologies.
 Most tooth restoration procedures requires you to make more than a single visit to the dentist, but with chairside restorations majority of work can be done within a single visit, however if esthetics come into play it is still ideal to send to a dental laboratory.
 With chairside work you dentist can work more diligently to get what you need done.
-In some cases the dentist can use the 3D technology to take digital images of your prepared tooth to make a crown or veneers.
+In some cases the dentist can use the 3D technology to take digital images of your prepared tooth to make a crown or veneer.
 With chairside restorations, you may not have to wear temporary crowns as you wait for the permanent crowns to be produced.

 Why do you need Chairside Restoration?